 Rovo connector types

-Rovo connectors determine how external content is accessed, indexed, and made available in Atlassian apps.
+Rovo connectors determine how third-party content is accessed, indexed, and made available in Atlassian apps.
 Each connector type can have different setup requirements, data storage, user experience, and quotas.

 1. Synced